The Disaster Artist – Film Review

 Review: There is a lot that is subjective when it comes to discussions about best and worst films of all time.
 There are a few usual suspects at both ends of the spectrum, but it is next to impossible to lock down one film as the absolute best, and worst respectively.
 Yet in the case of the latter, one film that many would argue deserves its place as the worst of the worst, is of course The Room.
 Yet for all that film’s many faults, no one can deny it has garnered an enormous cult following, which has helped it become perhaps the greatest worst film ever made.
 But how did such a monstrosity come into existence?

 The answer can be found courtesy of Greg Sistero and Tom Bissell’s book of the same name, charting his journey that led him to be a part of the project that was the brainchild of Tommy Wiseau.
 A man of several unexplained mysteries, and a seemingly bottomless pit of money, made it all happen.
 The film explores Greg and Tommy’s friendship and how that led them to the adventure (or should that be misadventure?) of the making of The Room and the ensuing chaos that surrounded the production of the film.
-Most people will have has got big dreams for what they would like to do in life, and though this isn’t exactly anything new in Hollywood, The Disaster Artist is nonetheless a thoroughly amusing and at times very heartfelt story about two guys trying to make their dreams happen, even if the end result is not the type of film that would be even remotely worthy of any Oscars.
+Most people will have big dreams for what they would like to do in life, and though this isn’t exactly anything new in Hollywood, The Disaster Artist is nonetheless a thoroughly amusing and at times very heartfelt story about two guys trying to make their dreams happen, even if the end result is not the type of film that would be even remotely worthy of any Oscars.

 As the two leading performances, the Franco brothers are both on excellent form with James taking the role of Tommy and Dave as Greg.
 There is a genuine almost brotherly like connection between the two of them, which is probably due to the fact that they are real life brothers!
 However you buy into their friendship and it makes you want both of them to succeed, which to a certain extent they do.
 The only thing is, it doesn’t quite go as they would have hoped.
 James is particularly excellent as he has the look and the mysterious accent of Wiseau almost down to a T. Dave also does an excellent job as he is the one who strives to complete the goal when things start to go spectacularly wrong for their project.
 There is humour to be found in the screenplay, which is no small part due to Tommy’s peculiar mannerisms, but it gets to a point where even though you hope they make their dreams come to fruition, that Tommy’s behaviour starts to become REALLY annoying.
 One can only begin to imagine how annoying it would have been for the crew.